 1. Personal Messages to Your Significant Other

 This is my number one pet peeve!
 Why must people (women especially) post cutesy messages all over their significant other’s Facebook profile?
 You’re in love, we get it!
 And love is a wonderful thing.
-But, your “awesome relationship” and your “awesome love” where you drink “awesome wine” and have an “awesome time together” is intimate.
-And guess what, Facebook is not intimate.
-Use other forms of communication, like: a private message, an email, a text, a telegram, a pigeon, a personal delivery service, telepathy, or perhaps tell them in person (gee, what a concept).
-After all, we know you’re already engaged and also already LIVE TOGETHER.
-Please girl, we know he’s taken.
-The wall-length posts are not necessary.
-So grow you some confidence and enjoy your relationship without trying to prove something to 800 of your “closest” friends.
+But, your “awesome relationship” and your “awesome love” where you drink “awesome wine” and have an “awesome time together” is intimate, and Facebook is not intimate.
+Use other forms of communication, like: a private message, an email, a text, or perhaps tell them in person.

-4. New Phone NumberOkay really?
 Would you go and blast your social security number to 800 of your closest friends?
 No!
 Do you want that creepster from the party three years ago to have your number?
 Absolutely not!
 Do you want to be harassed by that drunk guy from the bar that you turned down?
 No!
 So, why on earth would you post your new phone number like it’s a sign saying “HEY!
 CALL ME!
-HARRASS ME!
-TEXT ME EVEN THOUGH I HATE YOU!”
-Here’s an idea, how about you populate your phone book with people you actually care about, rather than the 600 that will respond via Facebook?
-And guess what, if they really need to reach you, or vice versa… YOU BOTH HAVE FACEBOOK!
+HARRASS ME!”
+Instead, populate your phone book with people you actually care about, rather than the 600 that will respond via Facebook.

 Other Various No-No Postings on Facebook